PedroGaya/hellblazers/quickstart-sections/spreads/player/07-equipment.md

 ## Lifestyle

 If you are unsure of your character's purchasing power, rely on their **lifestyle stat**.
 It abstracts the sum total of your character's investments or other signifiers of income.
 To increase it, purchase **assets** such as expensive equipment or a home.
-Each asset increases your lifestyle by 1 and costs **(new lifestyle rating) \* 10 resources**.
+Each asset increases your lifestyle by 1 and costs **10 \* 2^(new lifestyle rating) resources**.
 They're of a quality or prestige proportional to your new lifestyle.

 | Lifestyle | Affordable Stuff                            |
 | --------- | ------------------------------------------- |